Beyond the Vision Encoder: Identifying and Mitigating Spatial Bias in Large Vision-Language Models: Experiments

-\textbf{Hallucination Benchmark.} We also evaluate BaPA on two comprehensive multimodal hallucination benchmarks, i.e., CRPE~\citep{wang2024all} and HallusionBench~\citep{guan2024hallusionbench}.
-According to Table~\ref{tab:downstream}, we find that BaPA generally reduces hallucination tendencies and improves the prediction reliability of LVLMs.
-For instance, BaPA improves the performance of LLaVA-v1.6 on HallusionBench from 0.5363 to 0.5489, while Qwen2.5-VL achieves a small gain on CRPE.
-Although some models, such as Gemma3, exhibit minor drops, the overall trend suggests that BaPA helps alleviate the negative effects of spatial bias, leading to more stable and trustworthy predictions.
+\textbf{Hallucination Benchmark.} We also evaluate AGCI on two comprehensive multimodal hallucination benchmarks, i.e., CRPE~\citep{wang2024all} and HallusionBench~\citep{guan2024hallusionbench}.
+According to Table~\ref{tab:downstream}, we find that AGCI generally reduces hallucination tendencies and improves the prediction reliability of most LVLMs.
+For instance, AGCI improves the performance of InternVL3 on HallusionBench from 65.09 to 66.14, while other models achieve a small gain on CRPE.
+Although some models, such as Gemma3n, exhibit minor drops, the overall trend suggests that AGCI helps alleviate the negative effects of spatial bias, leading to more stable and trustworthy predictions.